datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 ```

 `@part1`
-- Aggregating data using SUM, AVERAGE, MIN and MAX
+- Summarising data using SUM, AVERAGE, MIN and MAX

-- Sorting data using ORDER BY

 - Difference between WHERE and  HAVING when applying conditions in a SQL statement